 Euclid's first three postulates are that we can do things that can be done with a straightedge and compass, or just with a string or cord.
 We can (1) connect two points with a straight line, (2) extend a given straight line, and (3) draw a circle with given center, passing through another given point.
 Finally, Postulate 5 tells us something else that we can do: we can find a point of intersection of two straight lines, if we extend them far enough, provided that a line falling across them makes the interior angles on the same side less than two right angles.
 Here the angles are together less than two right angles, though one of them might be greater than a right angle.
-Thus we are going to need a way to bring two angles together, for comparison with two right angles.
+Implicitly then, we can bring two angles together, for comparison with two right angles.